 - Location: 615 Prairie Street, Houston, TX 77002

 - Parking: There’s no dedicated parking to view Virtuoso, unless you want to pay for the Lyric Centre’s parking.
 However, you can usually find metered parking on the surrounding blocks.
 Parking is $2 per hour Monday through Saturday from 8am to 6pm.
 There is no metered charge most nights and Sundays.

-- Public Transportation: Virtuoso is also four blocks northwest of the MetroRAIL Red Line on Prairie St and
+- Public Transportation: Virtuoso is also four blocks northwest of the MetroRail Red Line Preston station.

 - Creator: David Adickes